 Can I create a report for systems that need patches older than 30 days?
 You can, create a report from, Patch Mgmt -> All Patches -> Missing Patches Tab -> Computer View and create a filter based on the “Release Date”

 What is the timeline for adding McAfee antivirus to virus mgt section?
 You can use the File Folder operations configuration, Software deployment, custom script configuration to update the definition updates and engine upgrades.
 We are also looking into the possibility to include this to Patch Management section.

-Can you install the desktop central server in the cloud and have remote clients grab updates from that server to conserve bandwidth at the home office?
+Can you install the Endpoint central server in the cloud and have remote clients grab updates from that server to conserve bandwidth at the home office?
 It is currently not available in cloud.
 However, we are looking at cloud based solution.

 Is it possible to set patch deployment Policy schedule to run every 3rd Sunday of the month?
 Yes, when you create an APD task, under scheduler select Monthly option and choose 3rd Sunday

 Why are dynamic custom groups not always available?
 Dynamic custom groups are evaluated on the client side during deployment based on the criteria you have defined.

 In previous versions of Endpoint Central, when selecting targeting computers under "Define Target" to install software/ patches you were able to see a list of all computers and check mark each device.
 Now it seems as if you select "computers" you have to type each device's computer name.
 Is there a way to have the previous layout?
 The new UI is developed based on the usage.
 When you have more number of computers, you can move it to a group or an OU and add them as target